PhD in Electrical Engineering Overview

 The department strongly encourages the publication of student research and takes such as evidence of the student's intellectual maturity, ability to think critically, and written communication skills.
 Following approval of the student's program for the doctoral degree and completion of all courses with a minimum graduate GPA of 3.5 the student may present evidence of 1 peer-reviewed conference or journal publication, which will suffice as the qualifying examination for admission to candidacy in the doctoral program.

 Early in a student's doctoral studies an evaluation will be made of his or her background preparation by the student's dissertation advisor and the Graduate Advisor.
 On the basis of this evaluation the student's course of study will be projected.
 The student will complete the form entitled "Program for the Doctoral Degree" (Degree Plan).
 The form lists all of the courses that a student plans to take for the doctoral degree together with his or her dissertation title and the names of the Advisory Committee members.
 The form must be signed by the Department of Electrical and Computer Engineering Graduate Advisor and by the Graduate Advisor of the minor department, if any.
 The student should follow the plan in subsequent course enrollments and dissertation work.
 Revisions of the plan are permitted as needed.

 There is no automatic transfer of credit from another institution toward a PhD degree.
 However upon the recommendation of the Graduate Advisor at most 30 credit hours of an earned master's degree from another institution may be transferred.

 The Preliminary Examination for doctoral students is the nationally administered Fundamentals of Engineering Examination (FE), also called the Engineer−in−Training (EIT) Examination, with the discipline−specific Electrical Engineering option.
 This written examination must be taken in the first year of doctoral study.
-A student who fails the examination may repeat it once.
 Students are required to provide evidence of the results of the examination to the Department of Electrical and Computer Engineering.